apache/beam/playground/frontend/CONTRIBUTE.md

 To add a new page, do the following steps:

 1. Read [the overview](https://pub.dev/packages/app_state) of the `app_state` package.
-2. Create a new `PagePath` subclass that will parse the new URL.
+2. Create a new `PagePath` subclass that parses the new URL.
-3. Create a new `ChangeNotifier with PageStateMixin` that will hold the state of the page.
+3. Create a new `ChangeNotifier with PageStateMixin` that holds the state of the page.
 4. Create a new `StatelessWidget` as the main one for the page.
-5. Create a new `StatefulMaterialPage` subclass that will bind the three together.
+5. Create a new `StatefulMaterialPage` subclass that binds the three together.

-See the examples in `lib/pages/standalone_playground`.
+See the example in [lib/pages/standalone_playground](lib/pages/standalone_playground).

 ## Accessibility